Best 20+ New Year’s Vegan Family Meals

-Shopping for New Year’s Menu Ideas can be a long affair, requiring you to set aside a wide range of other chores and make time in your schedule.
+Shopping for Vegan Family Meals can be a long affair, requiring you to set aside a wide range of other chores and make time in your schedule.
 The challenge is while you are Vegan.
 What can Vegans eat during New Year’s time?
 Traditionally in Greece, we eat meat, a lot of meat.

 This New Year Eve and day is my first celebration as a Vegetarian, which means no meat of any kind.

-I’ve adapted techniques from the Traditional Greek cuisine, my Gastronomy studies and from cuisines around the world.
+I’ve adapted techniques from Traditional Greek cuisine, my Gastronomy studies, and from cuisines around the world.
 I have also cooperated with other Vegan bloggers where I am sharing a few of their recipes.

 The post includes 1.
 Salads, 2.
 Sides, 3.
 Main courses and 4.
 Desserts.
 Hope you enjoy these New Year’s Menu Ideas!

-2. Greek Spinach Pie with Homemade Phyllo — Traditional Greek Spinach Pie is a fluffy pie dough rolled out, filled with Greek herbs and cooked on the wall of a hot oven, where it puffs slightly up, then settles down into warm and crunchy chewiness.
+2. Greek Vegan Spinach Recipe — Traditional Vegan Spanakopita is a fluffy pie dough rolled out, filled with Greek herbs and cooked on the wall of a hot oven, where it puffs slightly up, then settles down into warm and crunchy chewiness.
 Yummy!!
 By Maninio.

-3. Greek Mpriam — Mpriam is a Traditional Greek Summer dish, consists of a big variety of vegetables, flavoured with olive oil, tomato juice and spiced with black pepper, salt, cinnamon and coriander.
+3. Greek Mpriam — Mpriam is a Traditional Greek Summer dish, consists of a big variety of vegetables, flavored with olive oil, tomato juice and spiced with black pepper, salt, cinnamon, and coriander.
 It is cooked on the wall of a hot oven, where it boils slightly up, then settles down into warm and soft chewiness.
 By Maninio.

-4. Vegan Quiche Lorraine — A marvellous new adaptation of a French classic, a Vegan Quiche Lorraine.
+4. Vegan Quiche Lorraine — A marvelous new adaptation of a French classic, an Easy Vegan Quiche.
 By Seven Roses.

-5. Vegan Risotto with Beetroots and Dill — A delicious creamy risotto!
+5. Vegan Risotto with Beetroots and Dill — A delicious creamy risotto vegan!
 Heavenly Delicious!
 By Maninio.

-7. Vegan Arabic Falafel —I love nothing more than a big plate with warm falafels and Arabic dips of all kind like Hummus and Moutabal.
+7. Lebanese Falafel —I love nothing more than a big plate with warm falafels and Arabic dips of all kind like Hummus and Moutabal.
 One of the most interesting times in an Arabic restaurant is gathering around a big table with friends, Shisha on the side and different dish appetizers.
+Plus if you are wondering “is hummus gluten free?” please read the recipe.
 By Maninio.

-8. Creamy Spinach and Artichoke Borek — “This spinach and artichoke filling is really simple to make.
+8. Creamy Spinach and Artichoke Borek — “This spinach borek is really simple to make.
 It’s a straightforward combination of onion sauteed in olive oil, roughly chopped spinach and marinated artichoke hearts”.
 By Quite good food.

 9. Baked Tofu — I was first introduced to Tofu, during my life in France through my Plant-Based cooking course.
 It’s a great alternative to meat and it tastes amazingly great!
 Love it!!
-My favourite way of cooking it is the baked version.
+My favorite way of cooking it is the baked version.
 Did you know that it is also named as bean curd?
+Try this Asian marinated tofu and let me know if you like it.
 By Maninio.

 10. Mushroom Risotto — Rooted in a rich and varied tradition of creativity, I find the art of Risotto making, endlessly fascinating.
-Creamy and Delicious!
+Creamy and Delicious Vegan risotto mushroom!
 By Maninio.

 SIDES / SAUCES

-2. Arabic Babaghanoush — Take Baba Ganoush, which is what in America and in lots of other countries is used to describe baked eggplants with spices.
+2. Arabic Babaghanoush — Take Baba Ganoush recipe Lebanese, which is what in America and in lots of other countries is used to describe baked eggplants with spices.
 It does not have tahini but smoked Aubergine mixed with onions, tomatoes and other veggies.
 But actually, there is another similar dish called Moutabal.
-It’s smokier, contains tahini, aubergines and sometimes, cumin.
+It’s smokier, contains tahini, aubergines, and sometimes, cumin.
 By Maninio.

-3. Sauteed Mushrooms — Very quick, simple, Vegan, Low in calories and highly nutritious!
+3. Sauteed Mushrooms — Very quick, simple, Vegan, Low in calories, and highly nutritious!
+Just use Baby Mushroom!
 By Maninio.

 1. Chickpeas with spinach and sun dried tomatoes — This dish is an inspiration from my 6-month course in “Professional Plant-Based Cuisine”.
 By Maninio.